-Finally, you may find it helpful to peruse the Resources on the Ethnic and the Immigrant in the Pittsburgh Area guide, which is available both in Hillman and at the Archives Service Center.
+Finally, you may find it helpful to peruse the Resources on the Ethnic and the Immigrant in the Pittsburgh Area guide, which is available both in Hillman and at the Archives & Special Collections.
 This is a compilation of resources available for the study of the ethnic immigrant experience in the Pittsburgh area, and which are available in various Pittsburgh institutions, agencies, and organizations.
 It also includes resources available from places other than Pittsburgh, such as the Genealogical Society in Salt Lake City, and the Library of Congress.

 The Archives & Special Collections holds an enormous amount of information related to the University of Pittsburgh, including historical information on its faculty, staff, and students.
 A large amount of the material has been digitized and can be searched at our Documenting Pitt website.
 You may be interested in searching our collections for items like catalogues and commencement programs, but here are also some specific collections that may help you in your genealogical research: